-If you were the victim of a hit-and-run accident in Alabama, you may be feeling shocked and overwhelmed.
+If you were the victim of a hit and run accident in Alabama, you may be feeling shocked and overwhelmed.
 You may be concerned about how you’ll pay for your crash-related expenses and whether the driver who injured you will ever be brought to justice.
-This is where the dedicated personal injury advocates at Bence Law Firm LLC come in.
+This is where the dedicated car accident attorneys at Bence Law Firm LLC come in.

 Some of the most important traffic laws in Alabama concern drivers’ legal duties following a motor vehicle accident.
-Specifically, Alabama law requires all drivers who are involved in traffic accidents to:
+Specifically, Alabama law requires all drivers who are involved in hit and run accidents to:

 What to Do After a Hit and Run

-- Contact an experienced hit-and-run accident lawyer for a free consultation.
+Contact an experienced hit and run accident lawyer in Phenix City for a free consultation.

 Alabama has an at-fault system in place for auto insurance, which means that if you are struck by another driver and sustain injuries or property damage as a result, the other driver’s liability insurance coverage typically helps pay for your expenses.
 Your own liability insurance will not cover any medical bills or car repair costs you incur if you are involved in an accident.

 If you did not elect to carry any of these types of optional insurance coverage, it still may be possible to recover compensation for any property damage or injuries you suffered.
-An Alabama car accident attorney can help you collect evidence that could identify a hit-and-run driver, giving you the opportunity to file a claim with their insurance provider or even pursue compensation in court.
+A Phenix City hit and run accident attorney can help you collect evidence that could identify a hit and run driver, giving you the opportunity to file a claim with their insurance provider or even pursue compensation in court.

-Call a Hit-and-Run Accident Attorney in Alabama Today!
+Call a Phenix City Hit and Run Accident Attorney Today!

-If you were injured in an Alabama hit-and-run accident, time is of the essence.
+If you were injured in an Alabama hit and run accident, time is of the essence.
 It’s important to act quickly to protect your rights and hold negligent drivers who flee the scene of an accident responsible for the harm they caused.
-Contact the hit-and-run accident attorneys in Phenix City, AL of Bence Law Firm LLC today to get started with your free, no-obligation consultation.
+Contact a Phenix City hit and run accident lawyer at Bence Law Firm LLC today to get started with your free, no-obligation consultation.